 When we got to the bat house, it took us about 45 minutes to get her in the door.
 The bat carvings above the door scared her a lot.

-We ended up seeing 2 napping tigers in the shade before heading out.
+On the other side, we ended up seeing 2 napping tigers in the shade before heading out.
 We didn't attempt the Aviary.
 It was indoors, and that, at that moment, felt like too much.
+Indoors seemed scary today.

 We headed over to a Guest Services tent to reshuffle some of the DAS reservations we had for rides.
 The Cast Members were wonderfully helpful, going above and beyond to ensure we had a good visit.
 Next on the DAS list was the Navi River Journey attraction, which was all the way across the park.
 The Friends of Flight bird show was starting soon, and that was on The Impossible Girl's MUST DO list, so we popped in to do that.